 Original article by Jim Orem and Ginger Davidson, revised by J. Morgan

-The overriding objective is for all colonies to be queen-right, healthy, and well-nourished so they can build up to maximum populations for the onset of the areas major nectar flow.
-Here is southeast Indiana, we see black locust (locus blossom) as our largest crop that we see bloom between mid-April and mid-May.
-It's a challenging time for the beekeeper around this time because the weather can go from 50 and sunny to 30 and snowing!
+The overriding objective is for all colonies to be queen-right, healthy, and well-nourished so they can build up to maximum populations for the onset of your areas major nectar flow.
+Here in Southeast Indiana, we see black locust as our larger crop that we see bloom between mid-April and mid-May.
+It's a challenging time for the beekeeper around this time because the weather here can go from 50 and sunny to 30 and snowing!
 Should you feed the colony pollen right now?
 It depends.
 I am reluctant to artificially stimulate my weaker colonies during such times.
 What if we saw another week of cold temperatures?
 If the queen laid more eggs than the colony can keep warm, it's an unnecessary burden on the hive.
 The food stores will also get hit harder, expending them faster than you might expect.
 It's prime time for starving bees... so get out there on each warm day to check things.

 Around here, we look at Mother's Day as the safe time to plant our gardens... when the potential for frost is unlikely.
 If you feed your bees pollen and sugar water, there will be a point where you will decide it's time to push the hives and get them going.
 When you do, keeping a fine balance between the growing population and the amount of space available becomes more important.
 It will be swarm-control time.

 On a calm, warm day go through your hives and do a thorough inspection.

 - Remove mouse guards?
 I have moved towards using 3/8" hardware cloth over my entire entrance.
 This allows bees (and not mice) to use the full entrance as they need.

 - Replace poor quality frames or brood frames with new comb or foundation?